TomRolo/FrontEndChallenge/README.md

 # FrontEndChallenge
-There are projects based on challenges I received from Frontend Mentor
+These are projects based on challenges I received from Frontend Mentor